1595901624/RustJson-vscode/README.md

     <p>[English]<a href="https://github.com/1595901624/RustJson-vscode/blob/main/README_CN.md"><span>[简体中文]</span></a></p>
 </div>

-**NOTE: The current version is a test version, there may be some bugs, welcome to put forward valuable suggestions.**
+**NOTE: The current version is a canary version, there may be some bugs, welcome to put forward valuable suggestions.**

 ## Features